 So, what makes an excellent smart lock?

 A good keyless door lock should offer broad compatibility with varying door types and sizes.
-The ability to seamlessly bind with smart home devices and office systems are a definite plus.
+The ability to seamlessly bind with smart home devices and office systems is a definite plus.

 It makes little to no sense to opt for a smart lock that requires you to replace your front door.
 Similarly, it would make little sense to change your smart home system to match the compatibility of your electronic lock.